Suraj151/esp8266-framework/README.md

   devices/DeviceConfig.h
         │
         ├─ #if __has_include("DeviceSetup.h")  →  use the generated macro
-        └─ #else                               →  #define DEVICE_ESP32
+        └─ #else                               →  #define PDI_DEVICE esp32
                 │
-                ├─ per-port config cascade ends in esp32_device_config.h └─ checked-in placeholder table headers are ESP32-shaped
+                ├─ per-port config cascade ends in esp32/device_config.h └─ checked-in placeholder table headers are ESP32-shaped
 ```

 Running `DeviceSetup.py` for another board overrides all three: the generated `DeviceSetup.h` wins over the fallback and fresh table headers replace the placeholders.
 To come back to ESP32, either re-run the script with `-d esp32` or delete `devices/DeviceSetup.h` and let the fallback take over again.

+`DeviceSetup.h` is not tracked, so a fresh clone always starts on the ESP32 fallback.
+A build that only needs a different port, and not a different table set, can say so on the compiler command line instead — `-DPDI_DEVICE=esp8266` takes precedence over both the generated header and the fallback, and leaves the working tree untouched.
+See [§14.4](#144-how-a-board-gets-selected).

 Because the fallback is silent, a build flashed onto an ESP8266 or an UNO without running the script compiles happily with the ESP32's table set and feature flags.
 Run the script whenever you leave the ESP32 default, and again whenever you come back — `git checkout src/database/tables/` restores the placeholders if the generated ones are still lying around.

 #### 2.5.1 Per-port capability flags

-Board-specific answers live in `<board>_device_config.h`, not in the central config, which keeps the selection logic board-agnostic:
+Board-specific answers live in each port's `device_config.h`, not in the central config, which keeps the selection logic board-agnostic:

 | Macro | Set by | Effect |
 |---|---|---|